-However, concerns about abuse of children by, or the conduct of, staff members, must be referred to the Headteacher, using the yellow form.
+However, concerns about abuse of children by, or the conduct of, staff members, must be referred to the Headteacher, using Yellow Forms.
 Concerns about the conduct of the Headteacher should be referred to the Chair of Governors, Board of Trustees or Academy Trust.
 Such referrals can also be made directly to the LADO.
-Please refer to section 2.32 Sharing and Recording Concerns (including Low-Level Concerns).
+Please refer to section 2.32 Sharing and recording allegations and low-level concerns).

-If, at any point, there is a risk of immediate serious harm to a child a referral should be made to Children's Social Care via the Front Door or - in extreme circumstances - to the Police directly.
+If, at any point, there is a risk of immediate serious harm to a child, a referral should be made to Children's Social Care via The Warwickshire Safeguarding Team Front Door, or - in circumstances of immediate risk to the child - to the Police directly.
 Anybody can make a referral.
-If the child's situation does not appear to be improving the staff member/volunteer with concerns should press for re-consideration.
+If the child's situation does not appear to be improving, the staff member/volunteer with concerns should press for re-consideration.